NLohithReddy/Hearing-test-logistic-regression/README.md

 This repository contains code for analyzing hearing test data and performing a classification task using machine learning.
 The dataset used in this analysis is "hearing_test.csv."

 # Contents
-Introduction
+1.Introduction
-Requirements
+2.Requirements
-Usage
+3.Usage
-Data Cleaning
+4.Data Cleaning
-Feature Engineering
+5.Feature Engineering
-Exploratory Data Analysis (EDA)
+6.Exploratory Data Analysis (EDA)
-Machine Learning Classification
+7.Machine Learning Classification
-Results and Evaluation
+8.Results and Evaluation

 # Introduction
 The goal of this project is to analyze hearing test data and build a classification model to predict test results based on various features, such as age, physical score, and more.
 This README provides an overview of the code and its usage.